 Mitsuuroko Group has declared to society that it would give consideration to the global environment, comply with relevant laws and regulations, and enhance environmental preservation.

-We have also advocated the need for ethics by stating in our corporate philosophy that we consistently conduct our business with integrity.
+We have also advocated the need for ethics by stating in our corporate philosophy that we consistently

-In the future, we will continue to contribute to the sustainable development of society as "a Lifestyle Producer" by striving for sincere management and business activities based on high ethical standards, always from the perspective of corporate social responsibility, as well as activities that take into consideration environmental preservation and resource saving.
+In the future, we will continue to contribute to the sustainable development of society as "a Lifestyle Producer" by striving for sincere management and business activities based on high ethical standards, always from the perspective of corporate social responsibility, as well as activities that take into consideration environmental preservation and resource conservation.